How to setup a replica for replication in 6 simple steps with Percona XtraBackup¶

-In order for snapshot to be consistent you need to prepare the data:
+In order for snapshot to be consistent you need to prepare the data on the source:

-You need to select path where your snapshot has been taken, for example /home/backups/2012-01-16_11-14-43.
+You need to select path where your snapshot has been taken.
 If everything is ok you should get the same OK message.
 Now the transaction logs are applied to the data files, and new ones are created: your data files are ready to be used by the MySQL server.

 This is will give you root access to MySQL.

-Use rsync or scp to copy the data from Master to Slave.
-If you’re syncing the data directly to slave’s data directory it’s advised to stop the mysqld there.
+On the Source, use rsync or scp to copy the data from the Source to the Replica.
+If you are syncing the data directly to replica’s data directory, we recommend that you stop the mysqld there.

-After data has been copied you can back up the original or previously installed MySQL datadir (NOTE: Make sure mysqld is shut down before you move the contents of its datadir, or move the snapshot into its datadir.).
+After data has been copied, you can back up the original or previously installed MySQL datadir (NOTE: Make sure mysqld is shut down before you move the contents of its datadir, or move the snapshot into its datadir.).
 Run the following commands on the Replica:

-After you copy data over, make sure MySQL has proper permissions to access them.
+After you copy data over, make sure the Replica MySQL has the proper permissions to access them.

-In case the ibdata and iblog files are located in different directories outside of the datadir, you will have to put them in their proper place after the logs have been applied.
+If the ibdata and iblog files are located in directories outside of the datadir, you must put these files in their proper place after the logs have been applied.

 Verify the privileges.